How Do You Draw A Solar Eclipse

 Trends and Latest Developments

 In recent years, there's been a surge in interest in capturing astronomical events through art, driven by increased accessibility to high-quality images and a growing community of artists sharing their work online.
-Digital art techniques, like using Procreate or Photoshop, have become increasingly popular, allowing artists to create intricate and vibrant depictions of solar eclipses.
+Digital art techniques, like using Procreate or Photoshop, have become increasingly popular, allowing artists to create complex and vibrant depictions of solar eclipses.

 Tips and Expert Advice